khmild/S42B_Intellistep/README.md

 - Redone serial commands (based on gcode)
 - Temperature readout on the display
 - Motor and driver overtemp current reduction
+- Much faster stepper calibration

 Future Features:

 - CAN subnetwork for driver configuration
 - Dynamic current control based on speed and acceleration
 - Manual tuning utility for manual PID tuning
-- Much better stepper calibration
 - New menu items for setting PID parameters

 G/M Code Table